open/close all folders

 - Love Redeems: His love for Roxane, while unrequited, is genuine, and eventually causes him to turn around when he chose to risk his life to protect her.

-- Jerkass: Arrogant, scheming, proned to Disproportionate Retribution and generally seen as an unpleasant person.
+- Jerkass: Arrogant, scheming, prone to Disproportionate Retribution and generally seen as an unpleasant person.

-- No True Scotsman: Though he is a Gascon like the Cadets, they do not consider him a true one, as they feel he lacks the courage and crazyness Gascons usually are exected to have.
+- No True Scotsman: Though he is a Gascon like the Cadets, they do not consider him a true one, as they feel he lacks the courage and craziness Gascons usually are expected to have.
 Him starting to behave more like them and risking his life to protect Roxane is presented as the first sign of his HeelFace Turn.

 - Sympathy for the Hero: Comes to increasingly admire Cyrano, and wishes that he had Cyrano's moral courage.